Ten reasons why no responsible company would have appointed Rebekah Brooks

 5. Brooks stands accused of workplace bullying.

-A news editor who worked under Brooks, Chis Pharo, testified under oath that Brooks frequently lost her temper in the office and swore and screamed at staff.
+A news editor who worked under Brooks, Chis Pharo, [You must be registered and logged in to see this link.] that Brooks frequently lost her temper in the office and swore and screamed at staff.
 On one occasion, when presented by Pharo with a list of prospective news stories at a routine morning news conference, she screwed it into a ball, threw it in his face and screamed: ‘If you can’t produce a decent news list you can fuck the fuck off.’
 She then stormed out of the room, slamming the door so hard that the handle fell off and several executives were trapped inside.

 6. Brooks had a secret sexual relationship with a senior executive in her own company.